msozkan90/Shopping-App/Readme.md

 ```
 - After finish your project will be ready to use and dbseeder create example data in your database.
 ## Usage
-- Login to your postman account and import postman collection file that you download in project repository file
+- Login to your postman account and import postman collection file that you downloaded in project repository file

 - After login you can use example user accounts
 ```python